coh516/elohim-date/README.md

 # elohim-date
-convert the date to Elohim date as per the vegan oath
+convert the date to Elohim date as per the vegan oath, with leap year every 4 years

 dates are based on sun angles

-year is calculated from the first word: beretset, of the 4'th quadrature of 12000 year segments in 1980, counting back from year 0
+year is calculated from the first word: beretset, of the 4'th quadrature of 12000 year segments in 1980, counting back from year 0 this is calculated from the aleph set and yud functions on the number values of the letters.

+the first day of the year is based on an aproximation of 10 and half months, where each month is 30 days, according to Genesis 8:3, and Genesis 8:13, the new year begins 10 and half months after January, where there are 10 months in a year.
+So the first day of the year is January 15.

 months are based on the perfection of YHWH, the golden ratio * cos(72) = 1/2